Advocate for Local Control of Taxpayer Dollars

 Louisiana’s permissive charter school law has encouraged the use of these capital lease agreements.

-The non-profit charter school hires a for-profit charter management organization.
+The non-profit charter school hires a charter management organization.

-The for-profit charter management organization has a for-profit real estate affiliate.
+The charter management organization--whether for-profit or non-profit--has a for-profit real estate affiliate.

 The for-profit real estate affiliate purchases and develops a property.